Ingrid Chavez: Career

 During the mid-1990s, Chavez worked with Sylvian and Werbowenko on a second solo album titled Little Girls with 99 Lives.
 Chavez and Sylvian sent out demos to record labels and close friends, yet could not strike up interest in a deal.
 The album would have included tracks entitled "Lighthouse", "Snowfall", "Whose Trip Is This?", "Starred and Dreaming", "Kall/Les Fleurs Du Mal", and "Remembering Julia"—the latter four of which can be found as B-sides on the 2-CD UK single of David Sylvian's "I Surrender".
-These four tracks were later collected and released as an EP titled "Little Girl with 99 Lives" Ep in 2010 through Ingrid's Ten Windows records.
+These four tracks were later collected and released as an EP titled "Little Girl with 99 Lives" in 2010 through Ingrid's Ten Windows records.

 In 1996, Tommy Roberts, a former Minneapolis recording engineer who recorded the Skyfish demo, contacted Chavez and asked her to be in a band with him.
 She joined the band, called Ova, and recorded a four-song EP.
 Chavez became pregnant and decided to let go of the project and focus on her family.

 Chavez teamed up with Chicago native, Marco Valentin to form the duo Black Eskimo in 2011.
 The 12-song full-length Deep & Heady CD was released on November 25, 2013, via Bandcamp.
 Their song "My Sky" won for Song of the Year (Spoken Word Category) at the 14th Annual Independent Music Awards.
 In celebration of this award the My Sky Poetry and Music Journal was released.
 This was the first album released in a physical format as a poetry and music journal.

 Ingrid's third solo album was due to be released in late 2018.
 Memories of Flying features collaborations with Charles Webster, Ganga, Mashti, Deep Dive Corp., Marco Valentin, and David Hurn.

 Personal life

-Chavez has a son, Tinondre, born circa 1984 in Atlanta, Georgia.
-She also has two daughters, Ameera and Isobel, with English singer and musician David Sylvian, whom she married in 1992 and divorced in 2003; the disintegration of the marriage informed Sylvian's 2003 studio album Blemish.
-Chavez currently lives in New Hampshire focusing on photography, writing and new recording projects.
+Chavez has a son born circa 1984 in Atlanta, Georgia.
+She also has two daughters with English singer and musician David Sylvian, whom she married in 1992 and divorced in 2003; the disintegration of the marriage informed Sylvian's 2003 studio album Blemish.
+Chavez was reported living in Peterborough, New Hampshire, in 2016.